kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

   │    └── {chart-name}/                    # [REQUIRED] A Helm chart directory
   │         └── ....                        # [REQUIRED] Helm chart files
   └── plans/                                # [REQUIRED] A directory which contains the possible plans for an installed chart
-       ├── example-enterprise               # [REQUIRED] A directory of files for a specific plan │   ├── meta.yaml                    # [REQUIRED] A file which contains metadata information about this plan │   ├── bind.yaml                    # A file which contains information required to bind a given plan │   ├── create-instance-schema.json  # JSON schema definitions for creating a ServiceInstance
+       ├── example-enterprise               # [REQUIRED] A directory which contains files for a specific plan │   ├── meta.yaml                    # [REQUIRED] A file which contains metadata information about this plan │   ├── bind.yaml                    # A file which contains information required to bind a given plan │   ├── create-instance-schema.json  # JSON schema definitions for creating a ServiceInstance